nvr5een/ansible-role-ejbca/README.md

 ![](images/ejbca3.png)

 A pop-up window will prompt for a password.
 Copy and paste the password displayed during the install process.
-An Ansible command do display this information again from controller machine is described above, or, simply run `tail /opt/jboss/install.log` on the target server.
+An Ansible command to display this information again from the controller machine is detailed above, or, simply run `tail /opt/jboss/install.log` on the target server.

 ![](images/ejbca4.png)